 Clinical experiences occur during the fall, spring, and summer semesters of the third year of the program.
 During these experiences the students develop their skills to reach professional entry-level qualifications.
 These activities will provide the student with progressively refined experiences.
 The students will practice newly acquired professional knowledge and skills in selected patient environments under comprehensive but progressively decreasing guidance and scrutiny of the supervising clinical instructors.
 Prior to graduating, students must have documentation indicating successful completion of each clinical experience, including all course requirements.
-Students must also show documentation of entry-level skill in each criteria of the Clinical experience.
+Students must also show documentation of entry-level skill in each criteria of the Clinical Performance Instrument with no areas of significant concern by the final clinical experience.